 Civ 6 new units:

-Firaxis told PC Gamer about four of the new, non-unique units that will flesh out the tech tree:
+Four new, non-unique units will flesh out the tech tree:

 - Pike and Shot - an anti-cavalry unit bridging the gap between Pikemen and Anti-Tanks.